 C) The Proposer will not be entitled to payment of any Stipend Amount if the Proposer fails to submit an invoice in accordance with 4(D), below, or fails to provide satisfactory evidence substantiating its Qualified Costs (as defined in 4(E), below) in accordance with (D), below.

-D) In order to receive payment of the Stipend Amount, the Proposer shall submit to NYSTA: two signed originals of Attachment 1 of this Stipend Agreement, two copies of a single invoice for its proposed Stipend Amount, and two copies of all documentation required under (E), below, not later than 20 calendar days after the Proposal Due Date.
+D) In order to receive payment of the Stipend Amount, the Proposer shall submit to NYSTA: two signed originals of Attachment 1 of this Stipend Agreement, two copies of a single invoice for its proposed Stipend Amount, and two copies of all documentation required under (E), below, not later than 20 calendar days after the Price Proposal Due Date.
 If NYSTA disagrees with the proposed Stipend Amount set forth in the Proposer’s initial invoice, NYSTA will notify the Proposer in writing of its determination of the appropriate Stipend Amount based on its review of the Proposer’s substantiated costs, and the Proposer shall submit a revised invoice to NYSTA within 14 days following receipt of any such notice.

 E) The Proposer shall maintain written records substantiating all Qualified Costs in sufficient detail to permit a proper audit thereof.
 Such records shall be made available for audit or verification of Qualified Costs upon request of NYSTA at the time of this Agreement and for three years after final payment of the Stipend Amount is made.
 “Qualified Costs” shall comprise the direct costs and overhead costs that are allowable and reasonable, and incurred by the Proposer, the Proposer’s team, or third-parties acting at the direction of the Proposer in the production of the Work Product.
 Examples of qualified costs (subject to limitations of any other contract stipulations such as limits on hourly rates or not to exceed Government travel rates) can include the following: